-(June 2019) -- We have begun our coverage of the 2019 Ontario provincial tournament -- click for details.
-If you can provide results or pairings for Ontario district and provincial tournaments that are not listed on this site, please contact the Unpage.
+(June 2023) -- We have begun our coverage of the 2023 Ontario provincial tournament -- click for details.
+If you can provide provide results or pairings for Ontario district tournaments that are not listed on this site, please contact the Unpage.

-This site has been on the web since May 26, 2002.
+Our coverage of the Ontario provincial tournament launched on May 26, 2002.
 Click to contact the webmaster with any comments or questions about this page.

 Today, Ontario has eight districts, and the champions of these districts compete alongside a host league at the provincial tournament for the right to advance to the Canadian Region tournament.
 Ontario expanded from three districts to five during the 1960s, added two more districts in the late 1980s, and added an eighth district with the creation of the Ottawa River Valley district in 2002.

-The Ontario provincial tournament was originally a single-elimination event, but has used either a double-knock-out or round-robin format each year since 1969.
-Twelve Ontario champions have competed in the Little League World Series, including East Nepean Little League in 2013.
+The Ontario provincial tournament was originally a single-elimination event, but has used either a double knock out or round robin format each year since 1969.
+Twelve Ontario champions have competed in the Little League World Series, including Ontario's most recent qualifier, East Nepean Little League in 2013.
 The 1965 Stoney Creek Optimist Little League all-star team finished as the Little League World Series runner-up, Canada's best-ever finisher in the international tournament.
 Thunder Bay's Port Arthur Continental Little League also won the Canadian championship in 1975, when international teams were not invited to the Little League World Series.

 Click to view a timeline showing the evolution of the Ontario Little League tournament structure.